 Costs of travelling to Australia are not included in your course fees and you will need to arrange and pay for your travel to Australia.
-You should plan to arrive in Sydney at least 2 weeks before your course orientation to give you time to settle in.
+You should plan to arrive in Sydney at least 2 weeks before your course orientation, to give yourself time to settle in.

 Sydney Airport, also known as Kingsford Smith Airport, is the primary airport serving the Sydney city.
-The distance from Sydney Airport to AHSI is approximately 20 kilometres.
+The distance from Sydney Airport to AHSI is approximately 40 kilometres.

-You will need to prepare a folder of official documents to bring with you to Australia including:
+You will need to prepare a folder with all your official documents to bring with you to Australia including:

-- Valid passport including a valid student visa. - Your Confirmation of Enrolment (CoE). - Insurance policies. - Original or certified copies of documents such as your birth certificate, medical records and educational qualifications as advised by AHSI at the time of confirmation of enrolment. - If you are travelling with your family, you will need to include their documents as well.
+- Valid passport including a valid student visa. - Your Confirmation of Enrolment (CoE). - Health Insurance policy. - Original or certified copies of documents such as your birth certificate, medical records and educational qualifications as advised by AHSI at the time of confirmation of enrolment. - If you are travelling with your family, you will need to include their documents as well.
 Keep all the documents in your carry-on luggage.
-In case you lose the originals, make copies that can be left behind with family and sent to you.
+Prior to departing for Australia, make copies that can be left behind with family and sent to you if they get lost.